How did Rocket Companies Inc. (RKT) fare last session?

-A share of Rocket Companies Inc. (NYSE:RKT) closed at $9.36 per share on Tuesday, up from $9.27 day before.
-While Rocket Companies Inc. has overperformed by 0.97%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RKT fell by -42.65%, with highs and lows ranging from $17.18 to $6.27, whereas the simple moving average fell by -14.54% in the last 200 days.
+Rocket Companies Inc. (NYSE:RKT) marked $8.30 per share on Monday, down from a previous closing price of $8.44.
+While Rocket Companies Inc. has underperformed by -1.66%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RKT fell by -49.49%, with highs and lows ranging from $16.84 to $6.27, whereas the simple moving average fell by -23.25% in the last 200 days.

 3 Tiny Stocks Primed to Explode